 You might want to crawl only part of your website.
-You can limit the crawl to certain subdomains by listing them as Start URLs and making sur that the "crawl subdomains" option is turned off.
+You can limit the crawl to certain subdomains by listing them as Start URL and making sur that the Subdomains option is turned off.

 But what if the part of the website you want to crawl is not a subdomain?

 One way to do this is to use a virtual robots.txt file, which will only apply to the Oncrawl bot during the crawl, and will not affect the robots.txt file on your website.

 Before you start: make sure your project is validated

 In order to override a robots.txt file, you will need to validate the site you want to crawl.
 This lets us know you have permission to ignore the way the site is configured.

 If you're not sure whether you've already validated your project or not, you can follow steps one and two below.
 If your project is already validated, we'll let you know on the project validation page.